Security-Onion-Solutions/securityonion-docs/passwords.rst

 OS root account
 ---------------

 Your default user account should have sudo permissions.
 Command-line utilities that require administrative access can be prefixed with ``sudo``.
-For example, the ``so-status`` command requires administrative access so you can run it with ``sudo`` as follows:
+For example, the :ref:`so-status` command requires administrative access so you can run it with ``sudo`` as follows:

 ::